-- 4. If your wireless network uses encrypted communication, use the Encryption tab to set these parameters-see the network administrator for the required settings: - Encryption: 64-bit or 128-bit. - Passphrase (if available) or Key: see the hint below.
+- 4. If your wireless network uses encrypted communication, use the Encryption tab to set these parameters-see the network administrator for the required settings:

+- Encryption: 64-bit or 128-bit.

+- Key: see the hint below.

-The computer automatically connects to the infrastructure network whenever it's within range of an access point and wireless communication is turned on-see "To turn wireless communication on and off," below.
+The computer automatically connects to the infrastructure network whenever it's within range of an access point and wireless communication is turned on-see "To turn wireless communication on and off" on page 69.